-If you’re a leader – of a team, a company, a family – a big part of your job is fostering a culture of excellence.
+Being a leader means a big part of your job is fostering a culture of excellence.
 As an employee, you want to be a part of something extraordinary.
 As a manager, a leader, you want employees who are engaged in something meaningful, regardless of your industry.
+But how?

 Here are five commitments every leader needs to make if you want to create and nurture a culture of excellence among those you lead.

 Lead with vigor, infectious enthusiasm, and focused intensity.